ai4socialsci/ai4socialsci.github.io/Quick_Start/Quick Start -Sec.1_ Quick Install & Toy Example.md

 ```

-We also provide a detailed version of dependency from pip freeze if needed.
+[Liuyi: pip install -r requirements.txt]<br />We also provide a detailed version of dependency from pip freeze if needed.

 ```shell
 absl-py==1.4.0